Have you ever been asked to clear your DNS cache?

 First, you need to enter the following address in your browser’s address bar and press the ‘Enter’ key on your keyboard:

 This will load Chrome’s net internal settings page.

 From here, you need to click on the ‘Clear host cache’ button, and Chrome will clear up its DNS cache.

 How to Check for DNS Updates

-When you are moving your WordPress website to a host or transferring your domain registration to a new domain registrar, you’ll have to change your DNS settings and point them to the new location.
+When you are moving your WordPress website to a host or transferring your domain registration to a new domain registrar, you will have to change your DNS settings and point them to the new location.

 Once you apply these changes to your domain settings, it will take a while for those changes to propagate across the internet.
 This could take anywhere between a few hours to a couple of days.

 During this time, your domain will sometime point to the old location, and sometimes it will point to the new location.
 This depends on your geographic location and which DNS servers your browser asks for directions.

 You can check how these DNS changes are propagated around the world using online tools like DNS Checker.

 Simply enter your domain name, and it will fetch DNS from different geographic locations spread around the world.